warpfork/go-wish/wishfix/format.md

 together in one human-readable file.
 This is slightly different than intending to be used as a general-purpose config or serialization format;
-for example, `wishfix` files are supposed to *look good*... and we don't care if they don't look good as good when nested, because that's not a thing.
+for example, `wishfix` files are supposed to *look good*... and we don't care if they don't look as good when nested, because that's not a thing.

 ### Doesn't this look oddly like markdown?